strikeblack91/HUB_WORKSHOP_TiledAndCollisions/readme.md

 ## Step.
 3

-Create a function with is going to return a boolean called *isCollision*.\
+Create a function which is going to parse the array and detect collisions and use it.\
-Below, an exemple of how could be the prototype, and a math calculation to know where you are in the array.\
+Below, an exemple of how could be the prototype of the function, and a math calculation to know where you are in the array.\

 ```c
 bool isCollision(enum E_DIRECTION direction, sfVector2f sprite_position);